google/cel-go/README.md

 calls across modules.
 In most cases CEL will be faster and just as portable for its intended use case, though for node.js and web-based execution CEL too may offer a WASM evaluator with direct to WASM compilation.

+### Do I need to Parse _and_ Check?

+Checking is an optional, but strongly suggested, step in CEL expression validation.
+It is sufficient in some cases to simply Parse and rely on the runtime bindings and error handling to do the right thing.

 ### Where can I learn more about the language?